guirms/iqoption_trade_bot/README.md

 >In the third you need to write which type of account you want the bot to trade (real / demo).

 >The fourth line talks about management, which is explained in the topic _how the bot works_.

+The second file has only 2 lines, where the first one talks about your balance and the second one talks about the date the bot saved your balance.

+## How the code works
 First, we declare the libraries and the API and open the txt file containing the user account information and read it.
-With this information, we can connect the IQOption account whith the API by the funcion:
+With this information, we can connect the IQOption account whith the API by the funcion _connect_:
 ```python
 from iqoptionapi.stable_api import IQ_Option
 import logging, json, sys, time